Jasonm137/LivingThought/README.md

 # Theory of Living Thought: A Theory of Life, Soul, and Unity

+## Overview

+The Theory of Living Thought Storage and Analysis System (TLTSAS) represents a comprehensive framework designed to uncover and elucidate the interconnectedness and reality of everything, using a foundational approach grounded in the core fields of human knowledge.
+By sorting knowledge from the past, present, and future, the theory illuminates critical aspects of human existence, the nature of higher-level thought processes, and ultimate goals.
+It posits that learning across diverse disciplines equips individuals with unique yet interconnected skills, categorized into three realms: social, natural, and spiritual.
+These realms contribute to understanding the structure, qualities, and trajectory of entities, providing a holistic view of the universe, society, and individual consciousness.

+## Purpose

+TLTSAS seeks to explore the intricate links between life, soul, and unity, leveraging basic and core knowledge areas to categorize and interpret human knowledge and its evolution.
+This endeavor aims to reveal key human features and potential catalysts for higher-level thoughts and objectives, advocating for an integrated approach to learning that spans social, natural, and spiritual domains.

 ## Principles of Living Thought

 1. **Principle of Knowledge**: